HTTP Server CLI — Middlewares

 The default failure response is `422 Unprocessable Entity` with body `{"errors": {"email": ["email must be a valid email address."]}}`.
 Provide a `fallback` closure to render a custom error response while keeping the route fail-closed.

-See the [Request Validation](/manual/WPI/HTTP/HTTP_Server_CLI/Request/#request-validation) section for the full validator catalog, custom rules, and end-to-end examples.
+See the [Request Validation](/manual/WPI/HTTP/HTTP_Server_CLI/Request/#request-validation) section for end-to-end examples, and the [ADI Validation](/manual/ADI/Validation/overview/) page for the full rule catalog and custom rules.

 **Phase:** Pre-processing — validates input before the handler runs.